Renz Julian

 Lorenzo King, best known by his stage name Renz Julian, is an American rapper, producer, and founder of Field of Dreamz Ent.
 Formerly known as Playa Renz, the Bay Area native originates from the cities of Oakland, Antioch, and San Jose, California.
 He is currently signed to Field of Dreamz Ent./Empire Distribution.
 He is known for his singles Clap, Clap featuring Clyde Carson, produced by Traxamillion, and Pop n' Lock remix featuring Twista, and E-40.
-The song was produced by Tom Slick, formerly of Collipark Music.
+Tom Slick, formerly of Collipark Music, produced the song.
 King also played college football at St. Mary's College of California, then professional arena football for the Rapid City Flying Aces of the now defunct NIFL.